Faculty Directory Listing

 • Brief Bio

-Dr. Johnson is an Associate Professor and a health informaticist with interdisciplinary training in nursing and health informatics, is Lead Faculty for the Nursing Informatics Specialty of the MSN Program at the Duke University School of Nursing.
-She has a secondary appointment in the Department of Community and Family Medicine at Duke University Medical Center and is affiliated with the Duke Center for Health Informatics.
-She earned her BSN from the University of Connecticut and her MS and PhD from the School of Biomedical Informatics at the University of Texas at Houston.
-She has over 20 years of experience in research and informatics in the area of health promotion and disease prevention.
+Constance Johnson is an Associate Professor and a health informatician with interdisciplinary training in nursing and health informatics at the Duke University School of Nursing.
+She has a secondary appointment in the Department of Community and Family Medicine in the Duke University School of Medicine.
+She earned her BSN from the University of Connecticut and her MS and PhD from the School of Biomedical Informatics at the University of Texas Health Science Center at Houston.
+She has over 25 years of experience in research and informatics in the area of health promotion and disease prevention.

-Dr. Johnson’s current research interests in health informatics include human-computer interaction, and how the representation and visualization of information impacts health care decisions in the area of cancer prevention and self-management activities in chronic diseases such as diabetes.
-As a Primary Investigator, she has received research funding from the National Cancer Institute, National Library of Medicine, AHRQ and RENCI.
+Dr. Johnson’s current research interests in health informatics include human-computer interaction, and how the representation and visualization of information impacts health care decisions in the area of disease prevention and health promotion.
+As a Primary Investigator, she has received research funding from the National Cancer Institute, National Library of Medicine, National Heart, Lung and Blood Institute, AHRQ, and RENCI.
 She is also a Co-Investigator and Co-PI on various on various other grants in the area of Health Informatics.
-Dr. Johnson also mentors Master’s, DNP and PhD students.
+Dr. Johnson has numerous publications and has presented her work both nationally and internationally.
+Dr. Johnson mentors Master’s, DNP, and PhD students.

 Academic Program Affiliations